 Interim Rates

-Illustrative rates based on the revenue requirements adopted in this decision and amortization of the undercollection of the Gas Transmission and Storage Memorandum Account (GTSMA) over a 36-month period are presented in Appendix J. To better reflect the rate impact on customers, the rate impact tables reflect the 2015 and 2016 interim rates currently in place, rather than rates effective as of January 1, 2014.
+Interim rates based on the revenue requirements adopted in this decision and amortization of the undercollection of the Gas Transmission and Storage Memorandum Account (GTSMA) over a 36-month period are presented in Appendix J. To better reflect the rate impact on customers, the rate impact tables reflect the 2015 and 2016 interim rates currently in place, rather than rates effective as of January 1, 2014.

 Final rates cannot be adopted until after the adopted revenue requirements in today’s Decision are adjusted to reflect the $850 million of PG&E shareholder-funded safety improvements adopted in the Penalties Decision and the ex parte disallowance adopted in the Ex Parte Sanctions Decision is applied.
 Pursuant to the Second Amended Scoping Memo, allocation of the $850 million penalty will be addressed in a separate decision.